zakirullin/cognitive-load/README.md

   <img src="img/complexity.png"><br>
   Code Complexity vs. Experience from <a href="https://twitter.com/flaviocopes">@flaviocopes</a>
 </details>

+> One principle duct tape programmers understand well is that any kind of coding technique that’s even slightly complicated is going to doom your project.
+Duct tape programmers tend to avoid C++, templates, multiple inheritance, multithreading, DDD and a host of other things that are all totally reasonable, when you think long and hard about them, but are, honestly, just a little bit too hard for the human brain.
+> **Joel Spolsky**

 ## Conclusion
 *The intricate and multifaceted nature of cognitive load within the realm of comprehension and problem-solving necessitates a diligent and strategic approach in order to navigate the complexities and optimize mental capacity allocation.* `🤯`